 Common Aquarium Shapes

 Below you will find a sampling of some of the more common aquarium shapes.
 Midwest Custom Aquarium routinely builds any of the shapes below and many more.
-The brief descriptions are a generality only as there are many more applications for each than what is described.
-Pictures of examples are of the tank only so you can better see the overall shape of the tank itself.
 Because the cost of aquariums is of interest to any prospective purchaser, a comparison to other tank shapes is given to give you a general idea only.
 Many more examples can be found in the photo galleries.

 The simple rectangle is undoubtedly the most popular aquarium shape there is and will always account for the majority of all aquariums.
 Because of its shape, it is also the most versatile, as it can be used in almost any setup.
 They may be placed against a wall, into a corner, built into a wall, used as a room divider or peninsula, set up as an island, etc. The possibilities for setting up a rectangle aquarium are unlimited.
 A wide variety of overflow types may be used, and may be placed virtually anywhere in the tank.
 A rectangle will usually be your most economical aquarium to have built.